juxor/afaq/markdown/secH5.md

 of militants, only their opinion will, or will appear, to count to the others."_ [Castoriadis, **Social and Political Writings**, vol. 2, pp. 204-5]

 Castoriadis' insight is important and strikes at the heart of the problem with vanguard parties.
-They simply reflect the capitalist society they claim to represent.
+They simply reflect the capitalist society they claim to oppose.
 As such, Lenin's argument against _"primitive"_ democracy in the revolutionary and labour movements is significant.
 When he asserts that those who argue for direct democracy _"completely"_ fail to _"understand that in modern society this principle can have only a relative application,"_ he is